-This website is dedicated to the memory of those members of the Gibson family (my Grandmother and Uncle) and all those people who lost their lives following the Murchison earthquake
+This website is dedicated to the memory of those members of the Gibson family and all those people who lost their lives following the Murchison earthquake

 New Zealand is sometimes known as the "Shaky Islands" because of the number of earthquakes of varying magnitudes it experiences each year.
 This is not really surprising as New Zealand is close to or astride the boundary between two of the larger Tectonic Plates - the Indian-Australian Plate and the Pacific Plate.